shuchi111/100-Day-DSA_Challenge/Git/Day -3.md

-git branch      ( to check branch) git branch -M main    ( to rename branch ) git push origin main
+git branch      ( to check branch) git branch -M main    ( to rename branch ) git push origin main git push -u  origin main
 ```
+-u: Short for **set-upstream**.
+It establishes a tracking relationship between the local branch and the remote branch.
+**origin**: The name of the remote repository.
+This is often named origin by convention.

+**main**: The name of the local branch you are pushing.